gma/nhs-toolbar/README.md

 Test the client side code at this URL: http://localhost:9393/api-test

-The code for the API is in `local/app.rb`.
-To run the API tests type:
+The code for the API is in `app.rb`.
+To run the tests type:

-    $ bundle exec spec spec/api_spec.rb
+    $ bundle exec rake spec